anoma/juvix-docs/docs/tutorials/essential.juvix.md

   |> reverse;
 ```

-The function uses an auxiliary set `seen` to check if an element was already encountered.
-The result of the `for` iteration is a pair of `(acc, seen)`, so to get the result list we need to extract the first component `acc` with `fst`.
-Since the `for` iterator goes through the list from beginning to end, the order of the accumulated result list is reversed.
-The standard library function `reverse` reverses the result list back to the original order.
+The function uses an auxiliary set `seen` to check if an element was already
+encountered.
+The result of the `for` iteration is a pair of `(acc, seen)`, so to
+get the result list we need to extract the first component `acc` with `fst`.
+Since the `for` iterator goes through the list from beginning to end, the order
+of the accumulated result list is reversed.
+The standard library function
+`reverse`, as its name indicates, reverses the result list back to the original
+order.

 ## Maps

-Maps are data structures which represent associations from keys to values.
-Each key may be associated with only one value.
+A *map* is a data structure that represents associations from keys to values.
+Each
+key can be associated with only one value.

-In Juvix, the `Map` type needs to be imported with the following statement:
+In Juvix, maps are of type `Map`, however the `Map` type is not in the standard
+library prelude, so it needs to be imported with the following statement:

 ```juvix
 import Stdlib.Data.Map as Map open using {Map};
 ```